 Climate change already is impacting every corner of the Earth.
 Learn more.
 Among the top things we can do here at home is limit carbon emissions from our electric power sector.
-Take Action: Support a strong carbon standard for existing power plants.

 The U.S. government is proposing an end to dumping unlimited carbon pollution into our air from power plants.
 Read Public Citizen's response to the proposed plan.

 Gotham needs Batman.
 Washington needs Mary Jo White. - Huffington Post

 7 vets, including 1 in Virginia, sue to get their own military records - Daily Press

 What is the TPP? - The Daily Dot

 Health Research Group